EvgenyKut/testTask/README.md

 Happy hacking!

 :rotating_light: P.S.
-This system of acess only for test.
+This system of acсess only for test.
 For real projects better to use HttpOnly system.